The Birth of an Occupation: Professional Nursing in the Era of Public Health

 The Causal Impact of Removing Children from Abusive and Neglectful Homes

-(with Eric Chyn, Justine Hastings, and Margarita Machelett)
+Journal of Political Economy, 2022 (with Eric Chyn, Justine Hastings, and Margarita Machelett)

 Journal of Political Economy, Vol. 130, No. 7, pp. 1919-1962.
 2022.
 Link.